PriyanshuRana0/Drum-Kit/README.md

 This is small drum kit project.
-I made it by using HTML CSS amd JavaScript.
+I made it by using HTML CSS and JavaScript.